ncsa/Swift-T-Variant-Calling/README.md

   INDELDIR=<name of the directory within REFGENOMEDIR that contains a vcf file for each chromosome/contig specified by the CHRNAMES parameter.
 These files need to be named as: \*\${chr\_name}.vcf >
   OMNI=<name of the omni variants file.
 Example: 1000G\_omni2.5.hg19.sites.vcf in the GATK bundle 2.8>

-# Example entries for tools’ path in biocluster
+# Example entries for tools’ path in biocluster.
+Note that for all tools the entry corresponds to the executable file itself
   BWAMEMDIR=/home/apps/bwa/bwa-0.7.15/bwa
   NOVOCRAFTDIR=/home/apps/novocraft/novocraft-3.02
-  SAMBLASTERDIR=/home/apps/samblaster/samblaster-0.1.22/bin
+  SAMBLASTERDIR=/home/apps/samblaster/samblaster-0.1.22/bin/samblaster
-  PICARDIR=/home/apps/picard-tools/picard-tools-2.4.1
+  PICARDIR=/home/apps/picard-tools/picard-tools-2.4.1/picard.jar
   GATKDIR=/home/apps/gatk/gatk-3.6
-  SAMDIR=/home/apps/samtools/samtools-1.3.1/bin
+  SAMDIR=/home/apps/samtools/samtools-1.3.1/bin/samtools
-  JAVADIR=/home/apps/java/jdk1.8.0\_65/bin
+  JAVADIR=/home/apps/java/jdk1.8.0\_65/bin/java/GenomeAnalysisTK.jar

 ## pbs torque resources**
   PBSNODES=<number of nodes>